why shop manta sleep

 Dry eye is also a symptom of other health conditions like Meibomian Gland Dysfunction (MGD).
 If you have this, use warm compression therapy instead of cold.

-When Not to Use Cold Therapy
+When Not to Use Cold Compresses

 This is especially true for people who have sensory issues caused by conditions like diabetes.
-They have difficulty telling when cold is too cold, which could lead to tissue and nerve damage.
-Not to mention frostbite.
+They have difficulty telling when cold is too cold, which could lead to tissue and nerve damage — not to mention frostbite.

 People with cardiovascular or heart disease shouldn’t use cold therapy without their doctor’s go-signal, according to Healthline(6).